Buck Smith: Professional career

 Despite his long record, Buck Smith never won any major boxing titles.
 But while most of wins came against unknown opposition, he did manage a few good results.
 This included a 7th-round KO over contender and European champion Kirkland Laing (who once beat the legendary Roberto Durán) and a second-round knockout over 1988 Olympic gold medalist Robert Wangila.
 The win over Wangila got him featured in Ring Magazine, the most prominent of all boxing publications.
 At the time, Smith sported an official record of 96-2-1 with 70 wins by KO and was ranked 13th at welterweight by the WBC.

 He also lost to several former and future champions that included Buddy McGirt, Mark Breland, Julio César Chávez and Antonio Margarito.

 It is also notable that Buck Smith once fought twice in one day.
-On May 19, 1992 he fought Marco Davis in Kansas City and won by KO in two rounds.
-Less than 3 hours later, he was back in Oklahoma City and won a six-round decision over Rodney Johnson.
+On May 19, 1992 he fought Marco Davis in Wichita Kansas and won by KO in two rounds.
+Less than 3 hours later, he drove back to Oklahoma City with Cutman Big Joe Haug and won a six-round decision over Rodney Johnson.
 A similar "iron man stint" by Buck Smith occurred in the month of March in 1993 when Buck Smith fought a total of 12 professional boxing matches.
 He won all 12, 9 of them by knockout.
 Such procedures are illegal after the Boxing Reform Act of 1996.
 By rule, states must honor suspensions, which include a minimum of seven days between bouts.

 Smith last fought on June 30, 2007.
 Fighting far above his best weight, he lost to Marcus Oliveira by second-round KO in a cruiserweight contest.